Big Brother (Australian TV series) season 6: The Insider

-Michael appeared on Rove Live and when host Rove McManus insulted Michael by saying "don't do that, you're not The Rock" after Michael raised his eyebrow, the former housemate returned fire by bluntly telling Rove he is not as funny as the show's co-host Peter Helliar.
-When asked about "The Gretel Incident", Michael suggested that Friday Night Live and Big Brother UpLate host Mike Goldman, or Friday Night Live co-host and former housemate Ryan Fitzgerald, would be better hosts of Big Brother than Gretel Killeen.
-As has become custom over the history of the show, Michael appeared along with all the other 2006 housemates on the Rove Live episode of the week of the final.
-In his usual style he said what everyone wanted to say but were too afraid to.
-As soon as he was asked to speak, he immediately questioned why John and Ashley were not present, and attempted to get the host to bring them on.

 Surprise Eviction

 Surprise Eviction was a live show that was broadcast on the first Sunday (Day 8) following Launch, where the housemates each had to vote for two of the housemates that they wanted to see evicted.
 Kept hidden from them was that the two housemates with the most votes, Anna and Camilla, were not evicted; but were sent to the Revenge Room to secretly cause havoc on the house.
 Hosted by Gretel Killeen.

 Unforgettable

 Unforgettable was a special live show aired on Day 9.
 Hosted by Gretel Killeen.

 Revenge Room Return

 Revenge Room Return was a special live show aired on Day 10, two days after Anna and Camilla were evicted to the Revenge Room in Special Eviction.
 The one-hour episode incorporated the Daily Show.
 It ended with Anna and Camilla re-entering the house as John's special birthday gift.
 Hosted by Gretel Killeen.

 Intruders Go In

 Intruders Go In was a live special held on Day 24 (16 May 2006), when housemates Rob, Danielle and Jade were revealed and entered the House as Intruders throughout the night.
 Footage of Michael being revealed as the Insider to the housemates was also shown, including the reaction of the housemates.
 Rob entered first towards the end of the special.
 Jade entered the house shortly before Rove Live, and Danielle entered during UpLate.